Can football stadiums be sued for over-service of alcohol? Yes. Here's how:

 - alcohol to someone who was already obviously intoxicated.

 Keep in mind here, though, that the establishment will point the finger back at the drinker and claim the whole thing was his fault, and so you should recover nothing.
-However, we've recovered serious compensation for families in these situations because we know the law, sure, but we also have proven that because alcohol impedes drinkers' judgment, they're NOT completely responsible for their accidents.
+However, we've recovered serious compensation for families in these situations.
+This isn't just because we know the law, but also because we have proven that, because alcohol impedes drinkers' judgment, it isn't fair to hold them completely responsible for their accidents.